openfaas/openfaas.github.io/_posts/2024-05-16-function-authentication.md

 If you already have IAM for OpenFaaS installed and configured for Single-Sign On, then there isn't a lot of additional work to do to secure your functions with Function Tokens.
 In most cases, you'll just set an additional environment variable on your protected functions and create a Policy and Role for any user that needs to invoke them.

 ### Q&A

+Q: Are Function Tokens production-ready?
+When will I be able to use them in production?

+A: Function Tokens, once released will be suitable for use in production.
+They are an extension of the already released IAM for OpenFaaS features and use the same underlying technology for the new type of Function Token.
+The work is currently pre-release and available for testing, once it's released you will have access to it via the Helm chart.

 Q: I use another version of OpenFaaS i.e. faasd, what can I do to authenticate functions?